Benni-Math/min-mac-setup/README.md

 # Ben's Minimal Mac Setup

 ##TODO:
- - add font downloads (Hack and Powerline)
- - add `min-iterm.json`
- - get stuff
- - create script
+ - test the install script
- - describe all

 This is a guide for getting a bare-bones Vim-based setup going on a Mac for software development.
 This may not be ideal for full on development, since there is no code analysis or GUI,